Why Allergies Are Called Hay Fever & Other Interesting Allergy Facts

 - You can’t escape ragweed.
 Ragweed is the most common weed pollen allergy, affecting an estimated 10-20 percent of Americans, according to the Asthma and Allergy Foundation.
 Just one ragweed plant can produce one billion grains of pollen!
 Grains of ragweed pollen are so lightweight they can travel up to 400 miles on the wind.

-- Flowers aren’t to blame.
+- May Flowers Don’t Bring Allergies.
+While April showers bring May flowers, usually May flowers do not bring allergies.
+In fact, according to Dr. Jay Portnoy, director of the Division of Allergy, Asthma and Immunology at Children’s Mercy, Kansas City, it’s rare that flower pollen would worsen your spring allergy symptoms.
+He says, “You’re not allergic to flowers, you’re allergic to weeds, grasses or trees.”
 Flower pollen is heavy and doesn’t become airborne like the pollen from trees, grasses and weeds.
 In addition, flowers don’t produce as much pollen because they rely on insects to transport it.

 - Your sinus troubles could stem from allergies.
 The risk for chronic sinus infections is higher if you have allergies.
 This is because the nasal inflammation caused by seasonal allergies can block sinus drainage, creating a place for bacteria to grow and cause infection.